bmurdata/Data_Analytics/README.md

-# WEB103 Project 1 - Data_Analytics
+# WEB103 Project 2 - Data_Analytics Part 2

 Submitted by: Brian Murphy

 About this web app: Node project with client and server about Data Analytics

-Time spent: 3 hours
+Time spent: 1 hour

 ## Required Features